microsoft/SeqML/ContiFormer/README.md

 pip install torchcde
 ```

-### Reproduce the experimental result for interpolating continuous-time transformer
+## Reproduce the experimental result for interpolating continuous-time transformer

-Run the following command, `cc` controls the type of spirals, `0` for the first type, `1` for the second type, `2` for mixture (see Appendix C.1.1 for more information).
+Run the following command, where `cc` controls the type of spirals, `0` for the first type, `1` for the second type, `2` for mixture (see Appendix C.1.1 for more information).

 * For Neural ODE, please run